lrgc01/puppet-ostack_controller/README.md

    - Configure the db manager machine (mysql client install, my.cnf defs)
  - Installs keystone and its dependencies
    - Creates base users, roles, projects
- - Installs glance and its dependencies (to do)
+ - Installs glance and its dependencies
  - Installs nova and its dependencies (to do)
  - Installs neutron and its dependencies (to do)